rendner/py-plugin-dataframe-viewer/README.md

 ### Why Chunks
 Fetching the HTML output for large `DataFrames` and converting it is very time-consuming.
 In general, there are two expensive steps involved when fetching the data:
-- calling the method `style.render()` on python side to generate the HTML representation of the `DataFrame`
+- calling the method `style.render()` on Python side to generate the HTML representation of the `DataFrame`
 - parsing and converting the fetched data in the plugin

 Fetching the styled `DataFrame` in chunks is way faster and less memory consuming than fetching the whole content at once.